 Who would have thought that?

 No one surprises us, impresses us, enchants us as much as Mother Nature does.
 Over the course of millions of years, since the emergence of the very first cell, Mother Nature has created the truly strangest curiosities.
-You can marvel at some of these in this quiz (while testing your knowledge of the flora and fauna of the African bush)
+You can marvel at some of these in this in round 2 of our bush quiz (while testing your knowledge of the flora and fauna of the African Savannah):

 By Stefanie Rach